kemanedonfack/microservice-ecommerce/README.md

 The above screenshot shows the different directories of the source code :
 - **.gitlab/agents/k8s-cluster** : contains the configurations of our kubernetes agent for server we will discuss in more detail later in this article
-- **ecommerce-api-gateway** : This directory contains the code for an API gateway that serves as an entry point for client requests to the microservices.
+- **ecommerce-api-gateway** : This directory contains the code for our API gateway that serves as an entry point for client requests to the microservices.
-- **ecommerce-config-server** : This directory contains the code for a configuration server that centralizes configuration information for the microservices.
+- **ecommerce-config-server** : This directory contains the code for our configuration server that centralizes configuration information for the microservices.
-- **ecommerce-order-service** : This directory contains the code for a microservice that handles orders for the ecommerce application.
+- **ecommerce-order-service** : This directory contains the code for our microservice that handles orders for the ecommerce application.
-- **ecommerce-product-service** : This directory contains the code for a microservice that handles product-related functionality for the ecommerce application.
+- **ecommerce-product-service** : This directory contains the code for our microservice that handles product-related functionality for the ecommerce application.
-- **ecommerce-sale-service** : This directory contains the code for a microservice that handles sales-related functionality for the ecommerce application.
+- **ecommerce-sale-service** : This directory contains the code for our microservice that handles sales-related functionality for the ecommerce application.
-- **ecommerce-service-registry** : This directory contains the code for a service registry that keeps track of the available microservices in the system.
+- **ecommerce-service-registry** : This directory contains the code for our service registry that keeps track of the available microservices in the system.
-- **ecommerce-user-service** : This directory contains the code for a microservice that handles user-related functionality for the ecommerce application.
+- **ecommerce-user-service** : This directory contains the code for our microservice that handles user-related functionality for the ecommerce application.
 - **helm** : contains the different files to deploy our application under kubernetes via Helm
 - **kubernetes** : contains the different files to deploy our application on kubernetes without using Helm
 - **.gitlab-ci.yml** : which is the core of our pipeline is the file where we describe the different steps of our pipeline
 - **docker-compose.yml** : this file allows us to deploy our application under docker
-- **ecommerce-api-gateway-dev.yml** : This file content all the configuration for the api gateway on dev(development) environnement
+- **ecommerce-api-gateway-dev.yml** : This file contains all the configurations of the gateway api in the dev environment (development)
-- **ecommerce-api-gateway-prod.yml** : This file content all the configuration for the api gateway on prod(production) environnement
+- **ecommerce-api-gateway-prod.yml** : This file contains all the gateway api configurations in the prod(production) environment

+**Important** : You must have these two repositories in your own repository

 ## Step 2 : Configuration of Gitlab CI